theislab/campa/docs/source/installation.rst

 Installation
 ------------

-Campa is developed for and tested on Python 3.9.
+CAMPA is developed for and tested on Python 3.9.

 Installation with pip
 =====================